 I have had to make big changes for myself in order to function; sunglasses to and noise-canceling headphones to shield my eyes and ears.
 I wish body language and eye contact were not as important during job interviews and that children were not expected to be born neurotypical.

-My Mum has told me that she suspected I was on the spectrum since a very young age.
-My delayed speech, poor balance and overall motor skills were big signs.
-Behaviour wise I was a very shy and awkward kid and teenager.
+My Mum has told me that she suspected I was on the spectrum from a very young age, though I wasn't diagnosed until I was an adult.
+My delayed speech, poor balance, and overall motor skills were big signs, and I was very awkward as a kid and teenager.
+I didn't get speech therapy because I was not diagnosed until I was an adult, but I do get mental health support now.
 My social cutoff was thirteen.
-I would fixate on certain subjects but also struggle significantly in school.
-I was actually diagnosed with Auditory Processing Disorder at around the age of thirteen and had trouble understanding what people were saying to me.
-I would only understand clearly if they talked slow and there was no background noise.
-My meltdowns were frequent and my parents couldn’t understand why I was acting like I was all of the time.
+I was also diagnosed with Auditory Processing Disorder at this time, and I had trouble understanding people unless there was no background noise.
+I had frequent meltdowns and my parents didn't understand it.